keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

 podtato-head-0.1.1-1   podtato-head   0.1.1     AppPreDeployTasks
 ```

-You will notice that the `KeptnAppVersion` will stay in the `AppPreDeployTasks` phase for a while, due to the pre-check trying to be
+You will notice that the `KeptnAppVersion` will stay in the `AppPreDeployTasks` phase for a while, due to the pre-check trying to run until a certain failure threshold is reached.
-executed until a certain failure threshold is reached.
-Eventually, you will find the `KeptnAppVersion`'s `PredeploymentPhase` to be in a `Failed` state,
-with the remaining phases being `Deprecated`.
+Eventually, you will find the `KeptnAppVersion`'s `PredeploymentPhase` to be in a `Failed` state, with the remaining phases being `Deprecated`.

 ```shell
 $ kubectl get keptnappversions.lifecycle.keptn.sh -n restartable-apps -owide